Stone Offering

 Pencil, chalk & acrylic on paper, 810mm x 610mm

 The golden hoods and mask-like faces hint at shifting identities, or the layering of personas.
-The figure on the left, smallest and most angular, seems arrested mid-motion — bearing both a face and a drawing of a face on its own square “head-plate,” as if engaged in a recursive act of self-depiction or witnessing.
-The triangle beneath its feet could suggest a warning sign or sacred ground.
+The figure on the left, smallest and most angular, seems arrested mid-motion β bearing both a face and a mirror-like βhead-plateβ that reflects a drawn version of itself, as if engaged in a recursive act of self-depiction or witnessing.
+In this moment of reflection, it becomes a quasi-chiral self: not a perfect mirror image but a subtly altered echo, aware of its own deviation.
+The triangle beneath its feet could suggest a warning sign or a zone of sacred ground..